Hazard limps off for Real Madrid with ankle injury against PSG | Goal.com

 That extra heft could have contributed to a hamstring injury suffered in pre-season that cost Hazard the first month of the season.

-After returning to the fold, Hazard has yet to truly show the kind of consistenty from his Chelsea days that convinced Madrid to spend big on the Belgian star.
+After returning to the fold, Hazard has yet to truly show the kind of consistency from his Chelsea days that convinced Madrid to spend big on the Belgian star.

 To date, Hazard has just one goal in a Madrid shirt after netting 21 times in all competitions for the Blues last term.